Allison Rose Socol, Ph.D.

-Allison is a senior K-12 data and policy analyst at The Education Trust.
-She develops and conducts data and policy analyses related to trends in student achievement and achievement gaps, accountability, school and district improvement, college and career readiness for all students, and school funding.
+As Assistant Director of P-12 Policy, Allison develops and conducts data and policy analyses related to trends in student achievement and achievement gaps, accountability, school and district improvement, college and career readiness for all students, and school funding.
 Allison also helps to develop recommendations for federal and state policy.

-Allison is a doctoral student in Education Policy, Leadership, and School Improvement at the University of North Carolina at Chapel Hill.
-She holds a master’s degree in teaching from Trinity University and a bachelor’s degree in public policy from UNC.
+Allison holds a Ph.D. in Education Policy from the University of North Carolina at Chapel Hill, a master’s degree in teaching from Trinity University, and a bachelor’s degree in public policy from UNC.

 What’s your favorite thing to do outside of work?

 What drew you to education?

 As a kid, I loved school.
 I was fortunate to have many teachers who encouraged me to read and write and ask questions about how the world works.
 I wanted to become a teacher who inspired children in that same way.